Reviews You Can Rely On

 Care & Feeding of Down Sleeping Bags

 As we have discussed above, taking every opportunity to make sure your ultralight sleeping bag stays as dry as possible is critical to maintaining loft and warmth on multi-day trips.
-Long-term care will ensure the best possible lifespan and performance.
-After long trips (or at least once a year), you should launder your bag, otherwise, the oil from your body can build up and coat the down feathers, reducing the loft and elasticity of the down.
-You can do it yourself relatively easily (we usually do), but several manufacturers offer professional cleaning services.
-The Feathered Friends Washing Service is one example.
+Long-term care ensures the best possible lifespan and optimal performance.
+After long trips (or at least once a year), you should launder your bag; otherwise, the oil from your body can build up and coat the down feathers, reducing the loft and elasticity of the down.
+You can do it yourself relatively easily (we usually do), but several manufacturers offer professional cleaning services as well.

 To get started, find a large, front-loading commercial washing machine.
 Most laundromats will have them.
 A top-loading washer with an agitator can damage down garments — don't do it.
-You'll also want to round up a down-specific soap like Nikwax Down Wash to take with you.
-Spot clean any really dirty areas of the shell material first with a cotton cloth and then turn your bag inside out.
-Use your down specific soap on the normal cycle with cold water for all cycles.
-Select a second rinse if that is an option, or run another full cycle after the first with no soap.
+You'll also want to pack a down-specific soap, such as Nikwax Down Wash, to take with you.
+Spot clean any really dirty areas of the shell material first with a cotton cloth, and then turn your bag inside out.
+Use your down soap on the normal cycle with cold water for all cycles.
+Select a second rinse if available, or run another full cycle after the first without soap.
 Now you have a clean but wet bag.
-Drying it is the most time-consuming step.
+Drying is the most time-consuming step.

-After your bag is dry, it's the perfect time to reapply a spray-on DWR treatment to your bag, like Nikwax or Granger's.
-We hit the foot area of the bag thoroughly after a wash.
-Make sure your bag is absolutely dry before storage.
-We tend to do this operation on a sunny day where we can lay the bag out in the sun for the DWR to dry for a couple of hours and then stick it back in the dryer one last time to be sure.
+After your bag is dry, it's the perfect time to reapply a spray-on DWR treatment to your bag.
+We thoroughly clean the foot area of the bag after washing.
+Ensure your bag is completely dry before storage.
+We tend to do this operation on a sunny day, when we can lay the bag out in the sun for the DWR to dry for a couple of hours, and then stick it back in the dryer one last time to ensure it's completely dry.

-Hanging out to watch the sunset and eat dinner in the award winning Feathered Friends Flicker 40, on an overnight trip into the Uncompahgre Wilderness in Colorado.
+Hanging out to watch the sunset and eat dinner on an overnight trip into the Uncompahgre Wilderness in Colorado.

-Also, make sure you always store your bag uncompressed, somewhere dry and out of direct sunlight.
-Long term compression breaks down the small fibers of the down feathers, and reduce the loft they will bounce back to.
-Every product in this review comes with a large storage bag, usually either mesh, cotton, or some other breathable fabric.
+Also, ensure that you always store your bag uncompressed, in a dry location, and out of direct sunlight.
+Long-term compression breaks down the small fibers of the down feathers, and reduces the loft they will bounce back to.
+Every product in this review comes with a large storage bag, typically made of mesh, cotton, or another breathable fabric.
 This will make sure that your sleeping bag stays fluffy and warm for your next trip.
-With care, a down sleeping bag can last ten or more years of quality use without seeing too much loss in performance.
+With care, a down sleeping bag can last ten years or more of quality use without significant loss in performance.